C# Read XLSX File

 Using IronXL, it is very easy to operate with an Excel WorkSheet as a DataTable.

-DataTable dt = ws.ToDataTable();
+DataTable dt = workSheet.ToDataTable();

-Dim dt As DataTable = ws.ToDataTable()
+Dim dt As DataTable = workSheet.ToDataTable()

 If we want to use the first row of ExcelSheet as DataTable ColumnName then:

-// Convert WorkSheet to DataTable with the first row as column names
+// Convert worksheet to DataTable with the first row as column names

-DataTable dt = ws.ToDataTable(true);
+DataTable dt = workSheet.ToDataTable(true);

-' Convert WorkSheet to DataTable with the first row as column names
+' Convert worksheet to DataTable with the first row as column names

-Dim dt As DataTable = ws.ToDataTable(True)
+Dim dt As DataTable = workSheet.ToDataTable(True)

 Thus, the Boolean parameter of ToDataTable()